royborgen/HOTAS_Enable_Disable/README.md

 3. Customize the scheduled tasks as needed, adjusting the script file path and any additional settings.
 4. Run the scheduled tasks or execute the HOTAS_Enable_Disable.ps1 script manually when you want to enable or disable the Warthog HOTAS device.

-Additionally, you can execute the script by running HOTAS_Enable_Disable with and without parameters.
-If no parameters are provided, it will check the current status of the devices.
-If disabled, they will be enabled, and vice versa.
-The script also accepts arguments 'enable' and 'disable' to explicitly enable or disable the devices.
+If you want to enable the HOTAS, launch an application, wait for the application to close, and then disable the HOTAS again, you can create a separate batch file to achieve this.
+Please see the file `launch_DCS.bat` included in this repository for an example that uses DCS as an example.
+You can customize this example batch file to suit your specific application and requirements.

-**Note: Ensure that the user running the script or scheduled tasks has administrative privileges to perform the necessary operations.**
+**Note: Administrative privileges are required to execute the script and configure the scheduled tasks.
+Please ensure that the user running the script has administrative privileges.**

+When using the provided batch file `launch_DCS.bat`, make sure to run the batch file as an administrator.
+Right-click on the `launch_DCS.bat` file and select "Run as administrator" to ensure that it has the necessary permissions to enable and disable the HOTAS device.

+**Note: Running the batch file as an administrator is important to ensure the proper execution of the script and the successful enable/disable operations.**

 ## Disclaimer